 Marks & Spencer

-- Advising Sainsbury’s, including Argos and Habitat, on the full spectrum of its tenant portfolio work and real estate litigation, including most recently on the Argos store exit.
+- Advised Sainsbury’s, including Argos and Habitat, on the full spectrum of tenant portfolio work and real estate litigation, including most recently on the Argos store exit.

 The Edinburgh Woollen Mill Group